candostdagdeviren/candostdagdeviren.com/_posts/2020-02-16-14-lessons-I-learned-in-10-years.md

 ---

 What you've learned during the last 2-5-10 years?
-Let me know either in the comment section below or [Twitter @candostEN](https://twitter.com/candosten).